 Appendix VI-1 (table A) presents the salary scales of part-time and full-time teachers.
 According to the normal rule of progression, one step equals one year of experience (= 1 FTE).
-However, since the 2010-2011 contract year, teachers ranking in the first four salary steps because of their experience and schooling have been benefiting from fast tracking.
-In this system, one step is equal to one half year (0.5) of experience (or 0.5 FTE) until the teacher reaches the 5th step.
+However, teachers ranking in the first six (6) salary steps because of their experience and schooling have been benefiting from fast tracking.
+In this system, one step is equal to one half year (0.5) of experience (or 0.5 FTE) until the teacher reaches the 7th step.